ravibak/AVD/IaC/README.md

 - Pay attention to block named "data" for referring existing Azure vNet.

+- I have used a marketplace image, please replace the image referenece if you are using a custom image.

 ```terraform
 data "azurerm_subnet" "subnet" {
   name                 = "Subnet1"